derrekr/srb2_3ds/README.md

 ## Building
 * Building requires 3ds-sdl and 3ds-sdl_mixer to be installed (use devkitPro's pacman).
+* Build and install [this fork](https://github.com/derrekr/citro3d) of the citro3d 3DS graphics library.
 * makerom is required for building cia.

 ## Known Issues/Limitations